margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

+## Black Lives Matter, Interracial Relationships, and Christian Science ##
+I think that it's great that Black partnerships can be formed and that they have a right to do that and love their Black power.
+I love thinking about the idea of "two birds of a feather" for two Black people as well (it's mentioned in Sister Sledge, and Black Women's Songs)
+I was aware of the police reactions to Black lives but maybe I didn't do enough to respond but I deepen my thinking now to love these people I am aware of.
+I do my work to heal from prejudices and see the full human.
+I appreciated the opportunities to engage with Black Lives in college who were leaders and community members and friends but I had prejudices.
+I appreciated the opportunities to engage with Black Lives in college who were leaders and community members and friends but I had prejudices.
+I appreciated efforts to transform my thinking.
+I remember the Christ I saw expressed in people from the German Club and other people at Christmas parties.
+I remember engaging with Black men on the street in DC and not thinking anything less of them.
+I remember chaning my thinking around housekeepers to see the full human.
+I remember the pull to be a traditional white person, whatever that means.
+I remember regretting not listening to Desmond enough and he expressed concerns, and I awas aware of him.
+I remember being open to learning from another perspective.
+I remember taking the time to be more aware of their names.
+I remember zooming in to see the guns on the police and questioning that.
+I remember thinking highly of Black men at Church I saw and appreciating their talents.
+I remember getting very angry over the South, Debuts partly because of racial issues and partly because of being rejected and excluded and isolated, I remember getting very angry over feeling like I had failed and had no social life but I did enjoy some social outings with people, I remember getting very angry over people exerting power over me at working, mispronouncing my name, harassing me and streetcalling me, and bullying me in their apartment
+I remember retaliating very heavily and threatening people partly out of accusations of being petty, partly out of fear, and I remember being strategically excluded from people
+I am grateful for healthy homes in Norfolk
+My immediate instinct was that the romanticism of the South reminded me of ancestors and grandparents but I was also conscious of the racism traditionally in Georgia and VA and TN
+I have delved more deeply to learn about specific stories of people and what has happened to them I am grateful for people I have met on the street
+I remember deepening my awareness of surroundings in Norfolk, neighborhoods I had not fully paid attention to because they are traditioanlly less safe, or suroundings in VA and WV in the country
+I am grateful for people's love of Black lives influencing music I remember the work of the dancers at Norfolk Academy Tokenism, Prejudice, Breaking Barriers, Gun Violence separate from Interracial Issues separate from Prison and Criminal Reform
+I am grateful for abolitionists and women who freed the slaves and the love that children can have for these role mdoels I am grateful for all the work EVERFI is doing and the work kids all across the nation are learning about entrepreneurship and Black history
+I remember God leading me to get more in touch with my authentic self at EVERFI I remember reading the Addie books as a kid and I remember healthy relationships with Jasmine in chorus, in Baltimore, and in grade school
+I remember listening to Christian Science hymns in Nam's car for a year near where I met Chris The same words and phrases are in different songs and music "birds of a feather" I love the Black women singing "We Are Family"
+I love the Black Power Movement
+The birds are in Southern Gospel Music in Kentucky

+## Women and Engineering ##
+I remember working in the field of engineering as the only women and feeling really really uncomfortable and fearful and like I didn't belong
+I am grateful for the other men in the engineering classes

 ## The Agitation in America ##
 When the riots fell down on the White house, the breakdowns happened at the Confederate Monuments, and the sense of loss and of lack stirred up agitation, the American dream felt out of reach to people.
 The American dream is not lost.
 What is great about America remains in memory, waiting to be reborn.
 What is wrong about America will be revisited and retold.
 America, founded on a rock, will always represent freedom to humanity.
 Have no fear, American people, we are all God's sons and daughters, and there's a new day under the Sun.
 What's great about America remains great.
 What needs to be known about America will be known.
 The dross of the country will be removed, and the gold of the country will be refined and come to the surface.
 There's newness for the country coming to life.
 There's grace, equity, equality, and justice for today.
 The governors represent the people, all the people.
 Nothing is lost, nothing about America's roots are being displaced.
 Everyone in the country belongs - all races, all creeds, all cultures, all religions.
 America, a melting pot.
 We were and can all be immigrants made new, we were and can all be explorers of the new earth, we were and can all be settlers finding our place to rest and be at peace, we were and can all be freedom-finders, no matter our background.
 Americans, tied to the land, has a new day in the Sun.
 The land belongs to everyone.
 America is not at the center, but represents freedom-finding, for all ethnic backgrounds and races.